hmans/miniplex/README.md

 > An ECS library can essentially thought of as an API for performing a loop over a homogeneous set of entities, filtering them by some condition, and pulling out a subset of the data associated with each entity.
 The goal of the library is to provide a usable API for this, and to do it as fast as possible.

+For a more in-depth explanation, please also see Sander Mertens' wonderful [Entity Component System FAQ](https://github.com/SanderMertens/ecs-faq).

 ## Headline Features

 - A very strong focus on **developer experience**.
 Miniplex aims to be the most convenient to use ECS implementation while still providing great performance.